xmos/lib_audio_dsp/doc/design_guide/index.rst

 any application specific dynamic control of the DSP pipeline; this is optional and will only be present where run time control is used.
 These are in the application package as they will be unique for each application.
-Audio Source Audio Sink, and Control make use of the classes in lib_audio_dsp; all make use of a pointer to a shared adsp_pipeline_t (as shown by the aggregration relationships (hollow diamond) in :numref:`dsp-class-label`). lib_audio_dsp presents a thread safe API, allowing Audio Source, Audio Sink and Control to exist on separate threads if desired.
+Audio Source Audio Sink, and Control make use of the classes in lib_audio_dsp; all make use of a pointer to a shared adsp_pipeline_t (as shown by the aggregation relationships (hollow diamond) in :numref:`dsp-class-label`). lib_audio_dsp presents a thread safe API, allowing Audio Source, Audio Sink and Control to exist on separate threads if desired.
 However, they must all exist on the same tile in order to access the shared adsp_pipeline_t.